Get News & Updates Directly To Your Inbox

 By taking some simple steps you can minimize the amount of stress you feel this year.
 Here are five ways you can beat holiday stress:

-The holidays do not have to be a stressful time.
-These tips can help you manage your levels of holiday stress so that your holidays can be a joyful and festive time.
+These tips can help you manage your levels of holiday stress so that your holidays can be a more joyful time.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.